nasimbm/nasimbm.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral fellow at University of Toronto working with Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca).
-I received my PhD  in computer science from York University under supervision of Prof. [Marin Litoiu](https://marinlitoiu.info.yorku.ca/).
+I am an Assistant Professor in the Department of Electrical, Computer, and Software Engineering at Ontario Tech University.
+Previously, I was a postdoctoral fellow at the University of Toronto working with Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca).
+I received my PhD  in computer science from York University under the supervision of Prof. [Marin Litoiu](https://marinlitoiu.info.yorku.ca/).
 My research interests include self-adaptive network and service management.
 I investigate methods and mechanisms to engineer self-adaptive systems to ensure they maintain and improve their expected behaviour on their own.
-For more on my research, please see my publications.
+For more information on my research, please refer to my publications.